Are you a tourism professional seeking great gastronomic experiences for your clients?

 The skill in preparing these pies has been passed down through generations, making each one unique to the cook’s family recipe.

-Lake Fish Specialties
+Lake Fish Specialities

 Ioannina’s proximity to Lake Pamvotis makes freshwater fish a highlight in local cuisine.
 Some popular lake fish dishes include: